betheden/hebrew-grammar/content/conjunction.rst

 with the definite article) or qamets (when paired with both the article and a ה prefix), but others are also possible.

-NOTE: This conjunction is often left untranslated when it begins a sentence or clause, or when it appears within the sequential verbal forms (:ref:`verb_sequential_perfect` and :ref:`verb_sequential_imperfect`).
+.. note:: This conjunction is often left untranslated when it begins a
+          sentence or clause, or when it appears within the sequential verbal forms (:ref:`verb_sequential_perfect` and :ref:`verb_sequential_imperfect`).
           Also, the conjunction is often added between every item of a list in Biblical Hebrew; but in English the וְ is not translated for each item.

 Form
 ~~~~